martinpihrt/OSPy-plugins/plugins/email_reader/README.md

 * Checking interval:
   After how long to check incoming mail in the inbox.
 The check time is set in seconds.
 Minimum is 30.

+* E-mail incoming subject:
+  The subject of the incoming message.
+In this way, we can ensure minimum security (such as a password), or differentiate the different OSPy systems.

 * Send reply:
   After processing the received message, send an email with the subject below.
 The email_notification extension is required for this function.